bmw-tech/widget_driver/widget_driver/doc/widget_drivers.md

 ### Life cycle

 Your `driver` lives together with the widget it drives.
-As soon as that widget gets put on screen, the `driver` gets created.
-If that widget gets remove from the screen then your `driver` gets disposed.
+As soon as that widget is inserted into the widget tree, then the `driver` gets created.
+If that widget gets removed from the widget tree then your `driver` gets disposed.

+NOTE: The driver is actually living inside the state of a `StatefulWidget`, and the lifecycle of the driver is the same as the lifecycle of the state of the `StatefulWidget`.

-At this point you could do some clean up in your `driver`.
+If your widget is removed from the widget tree, then the dispose method of your driver is called and you could do some clean up in your `driver`.
 Just override the `void dispose()` method and put your clean up code there.